Assessing Growth and Nutrition

 10. Bone Age.

-Postnatal growth patterns of normal children are well characterized, resulting in several clinical parameters for assessment of growth.
+Postnatal growth patterns of normal children are well characterized, resulting in several clinical parameters for assessment of child growth.

 Measurement Parameters